florenceltf/etched/content/information/index.md

 ---
 title: Information
 layout: information
-body: ''
-content: "Etched creates responsive, enduring works of landscape architecture, that cultivate connections between people and their environments.\n\nWe believe that spaces of green are more than a means to soften harsh edges and angular lines.
+body: "Etched creates responsive, enduring works of landscape architecture, that cultivate connections between people and their environments.\n\nWe believe that spaces of green are more than a means to soften harsh edges and angular lines.
 They’re a place of calm in an otherwise kinetic life.
 A lens to capture northern light.\n\nThey